Cheilosia variabilis: Description

 Cheilosia variabilis can reach a body length of 10–25 mm and a wing length of 9–12 mm.
-Like most Cheilosia this large species is blackish, and because of this colour it may often be overlooked as a hoverfly.
-Face has outstanding hairs on the sides and a conspicuous central knob.
-Antennae are black or dark brown and hairs of arista are longer than diameter of basal part.
-Thorax is black-haired.
-Abdomen is rather elongate and tergites are pale yellow-haired.
-Wings are greyish and disproportionately long.
+Like most Cheilosia this large species is blackish in color, causing it to sometimes be overlooked as a hoverfly.
+The face has outstanding hairs on the sides and a conspicuous central knob.
+Antennae are black or dark brown and hairs of arista are longer than the diameter of basal part.
+The thorax is black-haired, the abdomen is rather elongate and the tergites are pale yellow-haired.
+The wings are greyish and disproportionately long.
 Legs are entirely black.
-In males halteres are pale brown.
+In males, the halteres are pale brown.

 The larva is figured by Dusek (1962).

 This species is rather similar to Cheilosia lasiopa, Cheilosia vulpina and Cheilosia griseiventris.